-In this work, we assume a fiducial Lambda cold dark matter cosmology with parameters $H_0=70$ km s$^{-1}$ Mpc$^{-1}$, $\Omega_\mathrm{m}=0.3$, $\Omega_\Lambda=0.7$, and adopt the ratio between baryon density parameter to matter density parameter from \emph{Planck}18 cosmology results, which is $\Omega_\mathrm{b}/\Omega_\mathrm{m}=0.158$ \citep{Planck2020}.
+In this work, we assume a fiducial Lambda cold dark matter cosmology with parameters: $H_0=70$ km s$^{-1}$ Mpc$^{-1}$, $\Omega_\mathrm{m}=0.3$, $\Omega_\Lambda=0.7$.
+We adopt the ratio between baryon density parameter to matter density parameter from the \emph{Planck}18 cosmology results, namely: $\Omega_\mathrm{b}/\Omega_\mathrm{m}=0.158$ \citep{Planck2020}.
 At $z=0$, the mean baryon density is $\overline{\rho}_\mathrm{b}(0)=4.51\times10^{-31}$ g cm$^{-3}$.
 The baryon density contrast is defined as $\Delta_\mathrm{b}\equiv\rho_\mathrm{b}/\overline{\rho}_\mathrm{b}$.
 Throughout this article, $\log$ refers to the logarithm to the base 10, and $\ln$ refers to the natural logarithm.
-Without further indication, all sizes/scales/lengths are in \emph{physical/proper} scale.
+Unless otherwise indicated, all sizes, scales, and lengths are given in physical (proper) scale.
 This article is organized as follows.
-In Sect.~\ref{sect:obs}, we describe the X-ray data products and the optical filament catalog we use.
-In Sect.~\ref{sect:profile_stacking} we present the surface brightness profile stacking method and results.
+In Sect.~\ref{sect:obs}, we describe the X-ray data products and the optical filament catalog we used.
+In Sect.~\ref{sect:profile_stacking}, we present the surface brightness profile stacking method and results.
 In Sect.~\ref{sect:contam}, we estimate the fraction of detected signal due to unmasked galactic sources.
-Sect.~\ref{sect:spec} presents the spectral stacking method and temperature measurements.
-The estimation of the detected X-ray emitting phases and the comparison with numerical simulations will be presented in Sect. \ref{sect:phase}.
+Section~\ref{sect:spec} presents the spectral stacking method and temperature measurements.
+The estimation of the detected X-ray emitting phases and the comparison with numerical simulations are presented in Sect. \ref{sect:phase}.
 We conclude our work in Sect. \ref{sect:summary}.